Hendrix-CS/csci270/labs/corpus.md

 to a plain text document.
 [Calibre](https://calibre-ebook.com/download) can assist with this conversion.

-## Image
+## Images

-Find an image of art stored in an electronic file format (PNG, JPEG, TIFF, BMP, SVG, etc) that has meaning to you.
-This file must be at least HD quality (1920 x 1080 pixels in size).
+Find two images of paintings (as described below) that have meaning to you.
+Each image should be stored in either PNG or JPEG format.
+Each file must be at least 640x400 pixels in size.

+The first image should be a painted portrait.
+The face should be fully visible, with two eyes, a nose, and a mouth visible in particular.

+The second image should be a painted landscape.

-## Instrumental Music
+## Music

-Find a piece of instrumental music (no singing) stored in the `.mp3` file format that has meaning to you.
+Find two recordings of music (as described below) that have meaning to you.
+Each recording should be stored in the `.mp3` file format.
+Both recordings should be between one and four minutes in length.
+An excerpt from a longer work is acceptable.

+The first recording should be purely instrumental music with no singing.
+The second recording should include a vocal performance.
+For the second recording, also submit the lyrics.

+A good source for public-domain recordings of classical music is [imslp.org](https://imslp.org/wiki/Main_Page).

 ## Reflection